geek0609/sakura_changelogs/Full Changelog.md

 # Sakura - Redmi Note 8 / Note 8T

+## Changelog 26th May 2021 (2) HOTFIX Update

+- Added Blur toggle in developer options
+- Vanilla Builds for Mid May Update

 ## Changelog 26th May 2021

 - Fixed an issue where FPS Info did not work.